 Application for admission into the Teacher Education Program should be made at the beginning of the semester in which a student will complete his/her fifth professional education course.
 Students may not exceed five professional education courses prior to being admitted to the Teacher Education Program.
-Candidates should apply for admission by submitting a formal application along with a one-page essay detailing why the applicant wants to teach by the announced deadline at the beginning of each fall and spring semester.
+Candidates should apply for admission by submitting a formal application along with a onepage essay detailing why the applicant wants to teach by the announced deadline at the beginning of each fall and spring semester.
 Application forms for admission into the Teacher Education Program can be secured from the College of Education Office.
 All applicants will be required to complete various deadlines throughout the rest of the semester of application culminating in a formal interview with the TEC.
 All Teacher Education Program requirements must be submitted to the College of Education Certification Officer for processing.
-Traditional and Masters of Arts in Teaching students requirements for TEP entrance differ from Alternative A requirements.